Connect with others who understand.

 How Is Lymphoma Diagnosed?

-Several tests are used to diagnose Hodgkin and non-Hodgkin lymphoma.
+Several tests are used to diagnose HL and NHL.
 Some tests are used to confirm a diagnosis, while others are used to determine the type of lymphoma and the stage of the illness.
 Not everyone experiences obvious symptoms of lymphoma, and their cancer is found when routine blood work or other tests return abnormal results.

 Tests used to diagnose HL and NHL include: